cathymonkey/Unit_3/Quiz/quiz_13.md

+*013*
-*Given an array of food items and price, calculate the total price based on the table of tax categories below*
+Given an array of food items and price, calculate the total price based on the table of tax categories below*
 | Item        | Tax rate |
 |-------------|----------|
 | Food        | 10%      |